 High credit score

-The average FICO scores of American consumers is at 704 according to a Forbes article.
+The average FICO scores of American consumers are at 704 according to a Forbes article.
 This means that a lot of people are slowly starting to take notice of how important their credit score really is.
 If you are one of them, this is a good sign for you.
 A high credit score means you are a responsible credit holder.
 You pay your dues on time and you meet your responsibilities as a borrower.
 You will get the best terms on the loan that you will borrow – and this will add to the savings that you can get when you consolidate debt.

 It is also important for you to have a stable income.
-You have to remember that debt consolidation does not include a reduction of your debts.
+You have to remember that debt consolidation does not include a reduction in your debts.
 The most that it can bring you is a lower interest rate.
 But when it comes to the principal amount that you owe, you still have to pay your dues.
 It is important to have a steady source of income so you can meet your payments regularly.